awsdocs/aws-elemental-mediatailor-user-guide/doc_source/hls-ad-markers.md

 ```

 **EXT\-X\-DATERANGE**
-With `EXT-X-DATERANGE` ad marker tags, you use `SCTE35-OUT` settings to specify the timing of the ad break\.
+With `EXT-X-DATERANGE` ad marker tags, you use `SCTE35-OUT` settings to specify the timing of the ad avail\.

 **Note**
-MediaTailor ignores any `START-DATE` settings that are provided for `EXT-X-DATERANGE` ad markers\.
+AWS Elemental MediaTailor ignores any `START-DATE` settings that are provided for `EXT-X-DATERANGE` ad markers\.

-You can specify the ad break in one of the following ways:
+You can specify the ad avail in one of the following ways:
 + `EXT-X-DATERANGE` tag with `SCTE35-OUT` and `DURATION` specifications\.

   Example: